|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This mildy spicy cilantro sauce is an excellent match for potatoes, and particularly suited to new potatoes (both true new potatoes that are harvested with super-thin skins and come in a range of sizes and the teeny-tiny bite-size potatoes often labeled "new potatoes" at markets).
+This mildly spicy cilantro sauce is an excellent match for potatoes and particularly suited to new potatoes.
+Both true new potatoes that are harvested with super-thin skins and come in a range of sizes and the teeny-tiny bite-size potatoes often labeled "new potatoes" at markets.
 You don't need any particular type of potato, though.
 Feel free to just cut giant Russet potatoes into bite-sized pieces and proceed from there!